Introduction

 Utilities for RDKit

-The HQS Molecules module includes convenience functions to create RDKit Mol objects from SMILES strings or Molfiles.
+The HQS Molecules module includes convenience functions to create RDKit Mol objects from SMILES strings, Molfiles, or XYZ files.
 These objects represent molecular information within the RDKit package.

 Both the smiles_to_rdkit and molfile_to_rdkit functions accept an argument addHs.
 By default, it is set to True, causing explicit hydrogen atoms to be added in the generated object.
 Setting addHs = False suppresses the addition of explicit hydrogens; only hydrogens that were already explicitly represented within a Molfile are retained.